chatwoot/docs/docs/self-hosted/configuration/environment-variables.md

 Chatwoot uses [active storage](https://edgeguides.rubyonrails.org/active_storage_overview.html) for storing attachments.
 The default storage option is the local storage on your server.

-But you can change it to use any of the cloud providers like amazon s3, microsoft azure and google gcs etc. Refer [configuring cloud storage](/docs/self-hosted/deployment/storage/supported-providers) for additional environment variables required.
+But you can change it to use any of the cloud providers like amazon s3, microsoft azure, google gcs etc. Refer [configuring cloud storage](/docs/self-hosted/deployment/storage/supported-providers) for additional environment variables required.

 ```bash
 ACTIVE_STORAGE_SERVICE=local